ExistensialReset/flowmosr/11_flowstarterpack/README.md

 1. Start with WHISPER.md
    If someone is exhausted, scared, or overwhelmed — this is the doorway.

 2. Then read FLOWCOREENTRY.md
-   This is the real “Start Here” file.
-   It explains Flow in the simplest possible way.
+   This file explains Flow in the simplest possible way.

 3. If you want to begin immediately:
    Open FIRST7DAYS.md.